 The Chord progression musical term is referring to string instruments when they are played in progression.

-A Conductor is the leader of the orchestra or group, he dictates the tempo and gives ques for the performers.
+A Conductor is the leader of the orchestra or group, he dictates the tempo and gives cues for the performers.

 A Consonance is made up of a group or several tones that sound good together.